Jgeissler14/linkedin-influencer-agent/README.md

 - `INFLUENCER_PROFILE_NAME` – profile handle whose style you want to mimic.
 - `TARGET_PROFILE_NAME` – profile handle whose latest post you want to rewrite.
 - `OPENAI_API_KEY` – API key used by the language model.
+- `SERPER_API_KEY` – API key for searching the web to fetch relevant articles.

 ```shell
 python3 main.py